amymapsmith/web-dev/README.md

 I then connected to the server from my Mac Terminal using ```ssh -i ~/.ssh/private_key yourUser@yourWebsite```.
 The -i in the command tells SSH which private-key file to use.

 I'm then prompted to enter my password (which I also set up in cPanel), and I was in!
+To log out, I would simply enter the logout command at the shell prompt.